nvda-es/devguides_translation/original_docs/appveyor.md

-# Using AppVeyor to release NVDA add-ons
+# Using AppVeyor to manage NVDA add-ons

 ## Procedure to build and attach nvda-addon files to releases on GitHub